 The tiny micro-openings in the drippers can become clogged even with the cleanest water and careful installation.
 Whether the blockage is caused by mineral or fertilizer build up or organic debris, they can be cleaned or replaced quite easily.
 Cleanable drippers can be cleaned by unscrewing the top, rinsing all parts including diaphragm and rebuilding.

-If your drippers aren't cleanable and become clogged you may need to replace them.
+If the drippers aren't cleanable and become clogged you may need to replace them.
 This can be done easily if you are using 1/4" tubing by simply removing and replacing with a new emitter.
-If you are using 1/2" tubing, carefully tug the dripper off the mainline.
+If you are using 1/2" tubing, carefully tug the dripper off of the mainline.
 We recommend using a pocket punch or something similar if the line can't be removed easily.
 It may need to punch a new hole in the mainline, if this is the case use a goof plug to block the hole where the old dripper was attached.

 If drippers don't have enough pressure or varying flow rates it could be an indicator that there is pressure loss.
 This can be the result of a line break or the limits of the system have been exceeded.
 After eliminating the possibility of a line break we need to look at the flow rate of your water source and the requirements of the drippers or sprayers in the system.